dilanmorar/pyodbc_connection/README.md

 - analyse if its maintained and how/why you will use it

 #### Installing
-- pip - pythons package manager(deals with dependencies and installs in virtual environment)
+- pip - pythons package manager(deals with dependencies and installs in virtual environment, will also probably have to install pip)
 - pycharm - you can just add to interpreter

 #### Using
 - import and call your functions
 - follow the documentation

-## PYODBC
+## pyodbc

-this package allows us to connect to a database
+This package allows us to connect to a database such as SQL which is what we have done